notsobigcompany/BigUIUserPreferences/README.md

 ### SwiftUI

-You can then access the value inside of a SwiftUI view with the `@UserPreference` property wrapper:
+Using the key you can access the value inside of a SwiftUI view with the `@UserPreference` property wrapper:

 ```swift